mikrono/tModLoaderWiki_kr_ko/Mod.md

 ## Properties

+### public TmodFile File

+The TmodFile object created when tModLoader reads this mod.

+### public Assembly Code

+The assembly code this is loaded when tModLoader loads this mod.

 ### public virtual string Name

 Stores the name of the mod.
 This name serves as the mod's identification, and also helps with saving everything your mod adds.
 By default this returns the name of the folder that contains all your code and stuff.

+### public Version tModLoaderVersion

+The version of tModLoader that was being used when this mod was built.

+### public Version Version

+This version number of this mod.

 ### public ModProperties Properties

 Stores the properties of the mod.

+### public ModSide Side

+The ModSide that controls how this mod is synced between client and server.

+### public string DisplayName

+The display name of this mod in the Mods menu.

 ## Methods